APLConfiguration

 func automationLaunchArguments(withAction action: String) -> [String]

-• Availability: iOS XCUITest automation testing only.
+• Target availability: iOS XCUITest automation testing.

 Objective-C example